sirko-io/engine/CONTRIBUTING.md

 ## Building a release

 To release the engine, a [distilery](https://github.com/bitwalker/distillery) tool gets used.
 It packages an elixir application, so it can be launched anywhere without installing Elixir and Erlang.
 The built package contains all dependencies.
-As elixir applications cannot be configured via environment variables after compilation, a [conform](https://github.com/bitwalker/conform) library is used to configure the engine in runtime.
+As elixir applications cannot be configured via environment variables after compilation, a [toml elixir](https://github.com/bitwalker/toml-elixir) library is used to configure the engine in runtime.

 To build a new release, follow the following steps: